gebisthefallenhero/math4610/SoftWare_Manual/DoublePoint.md

 **Author:** Manuel Santana

-**Language** Java.
-This can be compiled and ran using JDK 13.01 or higher.
+**Language** Python.
+This can be ran with python 3.8 or higher with a numpy dependance

 For example,

-    java DoublePoint.java
+	python DoublePoint.py

 **Description/Purpose:** This routine will compute the double precision value for the machine epsilon or the number of digits in the representation of real numbers in single precision.
 This is a routine for analyzing the behavior of any computer.
 This